 “And I when am angry, he is calm,” Alan said.

-They said a few more opposite, then suddenly took of their cape and threw it to the audience.
+They said a few more opposites, then suddenly took off their cape and threw it to the audience.

 Tom had removed his red shoes, showing-off his purple socks.
-Underneath, his shorts and shirt were all in purple!
+Underneath, his shorts and shirt were all purple!

 Under his sweatshirts and their mother’s skirt.
-Alan was dressed head-to-toe in yellow.
+Alan was dressed from head to toe in yellow.

-“When we’re not fighting crime, we are ordinary students in second grade,” Tom explained to the class.
+“When we’re not fighting crime, we are ordinary second-grade students,” Tom explained to the class.

 They loved it!
 The class cheered and clapped their hands.